christianryding/Omni-Notes/doxygen_main.md

 When the user selects *Export* in the meny the `showExportPopup` is called initiate the export.
 The method start by showing a dialog to let the user select a file format.
 After the user has selected a format the method this then calls `handleExportPopupResult` to show the intent for choosing a filename.
 When the intent successfully returns the [ExportNoteTask](@ref it.feio.android.omninotes.async.notes.ExportNoteTask) will take over and export the file to storage.

+## Project Overview

+Lists classes that implements the functionality related to the project to make it easier to navigate the documentation.
+The code that implements the GUI part of the project is desribed in the *DetailFragment* section above.

-## Contact Attachment Overview
+### Contact Attachment

-- [ContactHelper](@ref it.feio.android.omninotes.utils.ContactHelper) this class is mainly used by [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) to get information about the contacts attached to the note.
+- [ContactHelper](@ref it.feio.android.omninotes.utils.ContactHelper) this class is mainly used by [NoteFacade](@ref it.feio.android.omninotes.export.NoteFacade) to get information about the contacts attached to a note.

-## Exporter Overview
+### Exporter

 Most of the code related to the exporting code is implemented in `it.feio.android.omninotes.export` package.
 This gives a brief overview: